SuperOfficeDocs/superoffice-docs/docs/service/install/index.md

 When prompted:

-1. Enter the SymmetricKey value without quotes.
+1. Enter the `SymmetricKey` value without quotes.
-2. Enter the SymmetricSecret value without quotes.
+2. Enter the `SymmetricSecret` value without quotes.

-You will find both values in the NetServer's *web.config*, in the Security - Cryptography section.
+You will find both values in the NetServer's *web.config*, in the [Security - Cryptography section][1].

 For installations where you run upgrade.exe (or ejTermsetup.exe for new installations), the program asks for the keys if they do not exist.
 It will then test whether the keys are correct.